Skip to main content

 INTRODUCTION

-• Feature Summary: When a court closure disrupts a booking or event, system users can issue a full or partial refund.
+Feature Summary: When a court closure impacts a booking or event, system users can issue a full or partial refund to affected members.

 PREREQUISITES